2024 Game Recaps

 Wesleyan 43, Middlebury 7

-Bottom Line: Wesleyan dominates Middlebury in a stunning fashion, using a power running game, chunk plays in the passing game and special teams’ TD in a blowout win
+Bottom Line: Wesleyan dominates Middlebury in stunning fashion, using a power running game, chunk plays in the passing game and special teams’ TD in a blowout win

 Official links: